-The Global business is divided into Global Specialties, Global Markets, Willis Risk Solutions, Global Reinsurance and UK and Republic of Ireland Retail.
+The Global business is divided into Global Specialties, Global Markets, Willis Reinsurance and Willis UK.

 Global Specialties has strong global positions in aerospace, marine, construction and several niche businesses.
 In aerospace we are highly experienced in the provision of insurance and reinsurance brokerage and risk management services to aerospace clients, including aircraft manufacturers, air cargo handlers and shippers, airport managers and other general aviation companies.
 Advisory services provided by aerospace include claims recovery, contract and leasing risk management, safety services and markets information.
 Aerospace is also a leading reinsurance broker of aerospace risks.
-Aerospace's clients are spread throughout the world and include 250 airlines and more than 40% of the world's leading insured non-American airports by passenger movement.
+Aerospace's clients are spread throughout the world and include over 250 airlines and nearly 40% of the world's leading insured non-American airports by passenger movement.
 Aerospace is also prominent in supplying the space industry through providing insurance and risk management services to over 40 companies.
 Other clients include those introduced from other intermediaries as well as insurers seeking reinsurance.